uol-library/rdl-handbook/pages/open-research/eu-open-science.md

 permalink: /open-research/eu-open-science/
 ---

-The terms open science, open research and open scholarship are often used interchangably and encompasses the entire research process, to make all aspects of the research cycle accessible.
-This extends the established ways to share your research of making publications open access and making the underlying data available.

-Research should be “as open as possible, as closed as necessary”.
-Some research outputs cannot be openly available due to ethical, legal or commercial restrictions.

 #### The open approaches that are relevant and appropriate for your specific disciplinary context may vary.
 Click the links for an overview of each practice and a basic template that can be adapted for your proposal.